-The Court in Montgomery determined that Miller applies retroactively.
-This rendered the predicate life sentence void ab initio.
+In Montgomery, the Supreme Court determined that Miller applies retroactively.
+This decision effectively rendered James's predicate life sentence void ab initio.

 A conviction or sentence imposed in violation of a substantive rule is not just erroneous but contrary to law and, as a result, void.
 See Siebold, 100 U.S., at 376.
 It follows, as a general principle, that a court has no authority to leave in place a conviction or sentence that violates a substantive rule, regardless of whether the conviction or sentence became final before the rule was announced.